-Not Just Sitting – meditation inherent within yoga practice
+Not Just Sitting – the meditation inherent within yoga

-Whether we are practicing or teaching yoga, what sets the physical aspects aside from mere exercise is the quality of attention that we bring to focus.
-The mindful attitude that brings us towards embodiment – inviting our mind to where our body resides in the present moment – allows us to fully tune in and gauge appropriate response.
-This ‘listening and responding’ is the basis of a meditative practice, and the route to registering safety through our whole system as the nervous system can settle.
+This is the mindful attitude that brings us towards fully tuning in and gauging our appropriate responses – inviting our mind to where our body resides in the present moment.
+This ‘listening and responding’ is the basis of a meditative practice however we are approaching it, and the route to registering safety through our whole system as the nervous system can settle.
 As in Patanjali’s Sutra 1:2 “…stilling the fluctuations of the mind”.

 The importance of the pause

-Within practice, we can slow down to truly feel the experience – yoga as ‘moving meditation’ – and also punctuate movement with places of pause, where we allow processing through tissues and integration of experience.
-Within the heightened input of information from the ‘doing’ of movement, points of stillness offer a chance to drop beneath the mind imposing its will or story upon our practice.
+When we also punctuate movements with places of pause and dropping away from the 'doing', we can find the space where we allow processing through tissues and integration of the experience.
+Within the heightened input of information from the activity of movement, points of stillness offer a chance to drop beneath the mind imposing its will or story upon our practice.

 “The ultimate purpose of inquiry is that it allows us to pause.
 In the space of a pause, truth can shine through.” – Tara Brach